dtcenter/ufs-case-studies/docs/source/2020DNRInversion.rst

       :width: 1200
       :align: center

       Skew-T Log-P plot from observed and simulated sounding profiles.
-Indices including K-index and lapse rate are shown in the bottom.
+Indices are shown in the bottom.

-    * The physics compset, SRW_GFSv15p2 underestimates the temperature inversion strength with a warmer near surface temperature.
+    * The physics suite, SRW_GFSv15p2 underestimates the temperature inversion strength with a warmer near surface temperature.
+    * The temperature inversion strength is well captured in SRW_RRFSv1alpha.

 ......................
 Summary and Discussion
 ......................

 The 2020 Denver Radiation Inversion results show that the GFS model lacks skills in forecasting the boundary layer temperature inversion for MRW_GFSv15p2, MRW_GFSv16beta, and GFS.v16.0.10, with a warmer near-surface temperature.
+The inversion is well captured by physics suite RRFSv1alpha in SRW App.